KidzCode1/SolarSystem/README.md

 # SolarSystem
-Modelling the solar system in Unity and C#
+Modeling the solar system in Unity and C#